Opening hours: 8.45am - 6pm

 Featured Cases:

-• R v AK (2021) – Birmingham CC- Serena, led by Alison Morgan KC, was instructed to prosecute an individual accused of disseminating terrorist publications (s.2) and possession of a copy of the Anarchists cookbook (s.58).
+• R v AK – Birmingham Crown Court- Serena was instructed as junior, led by senior Treasury Counsel, to prosecute an individual accused of disseminating terrorist publications and possession of a copy of the Anarchists cookbook (s.58).
 The case involved complex legal arguments on disclosure, an application for part of the proceedings to be held in camera and an alleged abuse of process.

 Fraud